-The study and analysis of microfossils plays a vital role in the hydrocarbon industry, while climate change research uses microfossils to understand how the environment has changed.
+The study and analysis of microfossils plays a vital role in biostratigraphy, while climate change research uses microfossils to understand how the environment has changed.

-Micropalaeontology is often used in the exploration and extraction of oil and gas reserves, and the geoarchaeological sector uses it to investigate development sites.
+Micropalaeontology is often used across earth science disciplines to date sedimentary rocks of all geological ages.
+In more recent sediments, the geoarchaeological sector uses it to investigate development sites.

 The Museum can assist on such projects by providing access to experienced experts, modern analytical equipment and international collections.
 We also offer: